 “This particular film was extremely important to me, and it felt almost like a mission.
-I wanted to bring knowledge about the famine genocide, the Holodomor, to the Western world, and that’s why I did it.”
+I wanted to bring knowledge about the famine genocide, the Holodomor, to the Western world.”
 Ian Ihnatowycz, Bitter Harvest Producer

 5th September, 2017

 Ian Ihnatowycz (producer) has been awarded the ‘Order of Prince Yaroslav' from Ukrainian President Petro Poroshenko for his outstanding contribution to Ukraine.

 The German premiere took place in Berlin at the cultural centre Kulturzentrum Brotfabrik.
 It was co-hosted by BITTER HARVEST'S German distributor, Pandastorm Pictures, the Ukrainian Embassy in Germany and the German Association of Ukrainians.